 Potable water

-Free available chlorine (FAC) at end of supply must be 1.5g m³.
+.

 General design notes

 To support future growth Council may require mains to be upsized.
 Refer to Clause 6.1.4 Alteration to existing infrastructure on page 307.
 All undersized mains associated with a development must be upsized to minimum requirements at no cost to Council and detailed in a development agreement or resource consent conditions.